-The history of Phyllis Wheatley Young Women’s Christian Association (YWCA), Inc., is a long and exciting one.
+The history of Phyllis Wheatley Young Women’s Christian Association (YWCA), Inc., (CFC# 31203 and DCOne 9207) is a long and exciting one.
 It is the story of African-American women with a vision to start a YWCA for “Colored” women and girls in the early years of the twentieth century when such a deed was impractical and required great courage.

 On the corner of Ninth and Rhode Island Avenue, Northwest, stands a four-story building of eclectic architecture and gracious looks.
 Within the walls lies a tremendous story that spans nearly one hundred years.
-The building was dedicated on December 19, 1920, as the first “Colored” YWCA in the United States of America.
-In 1923, the name Phyllis Wheatley [2} was chosen and the organization was incorporated as the Phyllis Wheatley Young Women’s Christian Association, Inc.
+The building was dedicated on December 19, 1920, and we are one of the first “Colored” YWCA in the United States of America.
+In 1923, the name Phyllis Wheatley was chosen and the organization was incorporated as the Phyllis Wheatley Young Women’s Christian Association, Inc.

 To view more information about the PWYWCA Organization, click HERE!